Are all Acupuncturists the same?

 We are more like specialists.
 Our clinic focuses entirely on treating pain, and improving musculoskeletal function and sports performance.
 By deeply focusing on one area, we believe that we can give you the best care possible.

 Another thing to keep in mind is that here are many systems of acupuncture.
 Traditional Chinese Medicine.
 Five Element.
 Dr. Tan.
 Master Tung.
 Korean.
 Japanese.
 TCM.
 The list goes on.
 Not everyone uses all of these styles.

-At Orthopedic & Sports Acupuncture, we focus on neurofunctional acupuncture and dry needling – MODERN, science-based styles – which we’ve found are the BEST for treating most pain and sports injuries.
+At Orthopedic & Sports Acupuncture Syracuse, we focus on neurofunctional acupuncture and dry needling – MODERN, science-based styles – which we’ve found are the BEST for treating most pain and sports injuries.

 How is Orthopedic Acupuncture Different?